playfulprogramming/playfulprogramming/packages/mdast-comment-components/README.md

 LF and CRLF are supported, as are multiline attribute lists and surrounding whitespace inside comments.
-Closing markers use the same whitespace trimming and HTML name case folding as openers.
-Accepting `<!--::end:tabs-->` and `<!-- ::end:TABS -->` intentionally relaxes the old publisher's exact `" ::end:tabs "` comparison.
+Closing markers use the same whitespace trimming and HTML name case folding as openers, so `<!--::end:tabs-->` and `<!-- ::end:TABS -->` are accepted.
 Canonical serialization always uses lowercase names and one space around marker contents.
-Proper same-name nesting is an explicit fix to the old publisher's first-matching-sibling pairing.
+Both same-name and different-name nesting are supported.

 Malformed input is preserved and reported on `root.data.commentComponentDiagnostics`.
 Entries contain `ruleId`, `message`,